ariesshrimp/idea-board/README.md

 ## CLI / Developer Tools
 - [ ] A new github project generator that will set up the repo and bootstrap the boring files (test dir, travis config, package.json, index.html, etc).
 Configurable by project type / language environment.
+- [ ] A new macbook setup script that grabs all the languages / packages I like to use, installs them, and clones my configuration files.

 ## Desktop / Native Apps